Physical therapy: History

-Modern physical therapy was established towards the end of the 19th century due to events that affected on a global scale, which called for rapid advances in physical therapy.
-Soon following American orthopedic surgeons began treating children with disabilities and began employing women trained in physical education, and remedial exercise.
-These treatments were applied and promoted further during the Polio outbreak of 1916.
+Modern physical therapy was established towards the end of the 19th century due to events that affected bodily health on a global scale, which called for rapid advances in physical therapy.
+Following this, American orthopedic surgeons began treating children with disabilities and employed women trained in physical education, and remedial exercise.
+These treatments were further applied and promoted during the polio outbreak of 1916.

 During the First World War, women were recruited to work with and restore physical function to injured soldiers, and the field of physical therapy was institutionalized.
 In 1918 the term "Reconstruction Aide" was used to refer to individuals practicing physical therapy.
-The first school of physical therapy was established at Walter Reed Army Hospital in Washington, D.C., following the outbreak of World War I. Research catalyzed the physical therapy movement.
-The first physical therapy research was published in the United States in March 1921 in "The PT Review."
-In the same year, Mary McMillan organized the American Women's Physical Therapeutic Association (now called the American Physical Therapy Association (APTA).
-In 1924, the Georgia Warm Springs Foundation promoted the field by touting physical therapy as a treatment for polio.
+The first school of physical therapy was established at Walter Reed Army Hospital in Washington, D.C., following the outbreak of World War I. Treatment through the 1940s primarily consisted of exercise, massage, and traction.
+Manipulative procedures to the spine and joints of the extremities began to be practiced, especially in the British Commonwealth countries, in the early 1950s.

-Treatment through the 1940s primarily consisted of exercise, massage, and traction.
-Manipulative procedures to the spine and extremity joints began to be practiced, especially in the British Commonwealth countries, in the early 1950s.
-Around the time that polio vaccines were developed, physical therapists became a normal occurrence in hospitals throughout North America and Europe.
-In the late 1950s, physical therapists started to move beyond hospital-based practice to outpatient orthopedic clinics, public schools, colleges/universities health-centres, geriatric settings (skilled nursing facilities), rehabilitation centers and medical centers.
-Specialization in physical therapy in the U.S. occurred in 1974, with the Orthopaedic Section of the APTA being formed for those physical therapists specializing in orthopedics.
+Around the time polio vaccines were developed, the presence of physical therapists became normalized in hospitals throughout North America and Europe.
+In the late 1950s, physical therapists started to move beyond solely hospital-based practices to outpatient orthopedic clinics, public schools, college/university health centers, geriatric settings (skilled nursing facilities), rehabilitation centers and medical centers.
+The specialization of physical therapy in the U.S. occurred in 1974, with the Orthopaedic Section of the APTA being formed for those physical therapists specializing in orthopedics.
 In the same year, the International Federation of Orthopaedic Manipulative Physical Therapists was formed, which has ever since played an important role in advancing manual therapy worldwide.

+An international organization for the profession is the World Confederation for Physical Therapy (WCPT).
+It was founded in 1951 and has operated under the brand name World Physiotherapy since 2020.

 Education

 Educational criteria for physical therapy providers vary from state to state, country to country, and among various levels of professional responsibility.
-Most U.S. states have physical therapy practice acts that recognize both physical therapists (PT) and physical therapist assistants (PTA) and some jurisdictions also recognize physical therapy technicians (PT Techs) or aides.
-Most countries have licensing bodies that require physical therapists to be a member of before they can start practicing as independent professionals.
+All U.S. states have physical therapy practice acts that recognize both physical therapists (PTs) and physical therapist assistants (PTAs) and some jurisdictions also recognize physical therapy technicians (PT techs) or aides.
+Most countries have licensing bodies that physical therapists must become members of before they can start practicing as independent professionals.